bigredwill/Interpolator/README.md

 difficult to interact with images in your file system, ie, `<img src="file:///home/pics/pic.jpg">.

 Attempting to load that `file://` image will fail because of Electron's [web security settings](https://www.electronjs.org/docs/latest/tutorial/security#6-do-not-disable-websecurity).
 So, we can either disable that, or, define a [protocol](https://www.electronjs.org/docs/latest/api/protocol) to passthrough to the filesystem.
 This overrides just the insecure file loading without disabling the rest of what Electron does for securing the app.

-This pressents another issue, the [devContentSecurityPolicy](https://www.electronforge.io/config/plugins/webpack#devcontentsecuritypolicy) that electron-forge's webpack dev server sets.
-The Content Security Policy needs to be updated with the protocol name, `atom`.
-`devContentSecurityPolicy: 'img-src \'self\' atom:',`
+Finally, for streaming media sources, like video, we need to set up [protocol.registerSchemesAsPrivileged](https://www.electronjs.org/docs/latest/api/protocol#protocolregisterschemesasprivilegedcustomschemes)